jaza-syed/jaza-syed/README.md

 - I'm a Software Engineer and ML researcher, specialised in audio applications
+- I'm currently working as a freelance research consultant at an Audio ML startup
-- I'm currently working as a Research Assistant at the Centre for Digital Music at Queen Mary University of London
+- I'm was previously a Research Assistant at the Centre for Digital Music at Queen Mary University of London
 - I'm also an occasional musician and live-coder, especially using [TidalCycles](https://tidalcycles.org/)